TemariVirus/HomeSec/README.md

 PUBLIC_WEBSOCKET_API=wss://[your Websocket API URL]
 ```

 The `lambda/` directory contains the various Lambda functions used by the backend.
 Each folder in the `rest/` folder contains a lambda function used for the API Gateway REST API, and each folder in the `websocket/` folder contains a lambda function used for the API Gateway Websocket API, and each folder in the `rules-engine/` folder contains a lambda function used for IoT Rules Engine.
+The `index.mjs` file in each folder in the `rules-engine/` folder also contains the SQL statement used for that rule.

-## Build and run the dashboard locally
+## Build and run the frontend locally

 ```bash
 $ cd ./frontend